 You'll see the welcome screen and a dialog which tells you what's new in this version.
 All the dialogs with blue background have an option at the end "Do not show again".
 If you don't tick the box, the dialog appears again after restart.
 On some devices with a small display, you must scroll down to see the option "Do not show again".

 5. Main page of the app

-On the main page, you'll find everything you need to take pictures.
-Important configurations and settings are in the menu "Settings".
+On the main page, you'll find everything you need to take pictures, to do photo live stacking, assemble a timelapse video etc. Important configurations and settings are in the menu "Settings".

 Overview